 Enjoying a walk through the cool temperate rainforest, you’ll feel dwarfed walking among the massive mountain ash trees.
 Breath in some of the freshest air you’ll ever come across as you check out the local flora and fauna.

-We continue through seaside towns Anglesea and Lorne before making the final stretch of road back to Melbourne over the West Gate Bridge arriving at between 7pm and 8pm.
+We continue through seaside towns Anglesea and Lorne before making the final stretch of road back to Melbourne over the West Gate Bridge arriving between 7 and 8:00pm.

 While everything on our tours is included in the price such as transport, accommodation, food and entry and national park fees, there are two optional extra activities that we leave up to the passenger to decide if they want to do.